-As of July 1, 2016, property owners and long-term renters are allowed to apply for an STR license for their primary residence, meaning the place in which a person's habitation is fixed for the term of the license and is the person's usual place of return.
-Renters must certify that they have the permission of their landlord to conduct short-term rentals.
+Property owners and long-term renters are allowed to apply for an STR license at their primary residence, meaning the place in which a person's habitation is fixed for the term of the license and is the person's usual place of return.
+Renters must certify and provide verification that they have the permission of their landlord to conduct short-term rentals.
 This document must be filled out completely by the appropriate party and uploaded to the online application when submitting.

-As of July 1, 2016, applications for STR licenses will be submitted at www.denvergov.org/ShortTermRentals.
-Applicants will be required to certify that they meet the requirements for STRs.
+Applications for STR licenses are submitted online.
+Visit the STR License Page to start the process.
+Applicants will be required to certify and provide verification that they meet the requirements for STRs.

 STR operators must certify they meet the following requirements in order to obtain an STR license from Denver Excise & Licenses:

-STRs are allowed as an accessory use wherever residential uses are allowed.
+Short-Term Rentals (STRs) are allowed as an accessory use wherever residential uses are allowed.
 That includes residential as well as mixed-use commercial districts.
-Private homeowners associations (HOAs) have authority to prohibit STRs through their private covenants and rules
+Private homeowners associations (HOAs) have authority to prohibit STRs through their private covenants and rules.

-No. However, licensees must certify under penalty of perjury their STR has a fire extinguisher, carbon monoxide detector, smoke alarm, and liability insurance to cover bodily and property damage.
+No. However, licensees must certify under penalty of perjury that their STR has a functioning fire extinguisher, carbon monoxide detector, smoke alarm, and liability insurance to cover bodily and property damage.
 Inspection may be required if the Department has reason for concern that the licensed premises of the STR may not be compliant with Fire, Building, or Zoning requirements.

 The city tracks and monitors complaints about licensed and unlicensed STR units.
-Excise & Licenses responds to complaint-based STR inquiries, in addition to conducting proactive enforcement measures through department inspectors.
-The Director of Excise & Licenses has summary authority to levy penalties, fines, suspensions, or show-cause hearings that could lead to STR license revocation at any time for violating any provision of the STR regulations, or for violating any local or state law, or for if the property is found to be adversely affecting the public health, safety, or welfare of the immediate neighborhood.
-Fines for violating any STR rules and regulations can be up to $999 per incident.
+Excise & Licenses responds to complaints, in addition to conducting proactive enforcement measures through department inspectors.
+The Director of Excise & Licenses has summary authority to levy penalties, fines, suspension, or show-cause hearings that could lead to revocation of an STR license at any time for violating any provision of the STR rules and regulations, or for violating any local or state law, or for if the property is found to be adversely affecting the public health, safety, or welfare of the immediate neighborhood.
+Fines for violating STR rules and regulations can be up to $999 per incident.

-No. Property owners or long-term renters may conduct STRs while they are on vacation and/or the property is vacant.
-However, hosts are required to leave a welcome packet for guests that includes appropriate contact information and instructions on city services.
+No. Property owners or long-term renters may conduct STRs while they are on vacation and/or the property is otherwise unoccupied.
+However, hosts are required to leave a brochure for guests that includes appropriate contact information and instructions on city services.
 The name and contact information of a General Manager / Local Responsible Party must also be provided as part of the license application.
 This person must be available to address issues with the STR when the license is out-of-town.

 STR hosts have the ability to set their own guest maximums.
 However, per the Denver Zoning Code (DZC), STRs are accessory to primary residential use, meaning the overall character of the property should remain residential.
 The DZC also explicitly states that STRs do not include rental of a dwelling unit for commercial events, such as parties or weddings.
 Additionally, only one rental contract may be allowed at a time in any STR.
 Multiple rental contracts to separate parties in an STR are prohibited.